scolladon/sfdx-git-delta/README.md

 ### Explicitly including specific files for inclusion or destruction regardless of diff:

-The `--include [-I]` parameter allows you to specify a file based on [micromatch glob matching](https://github.com/micromatch/micromatch) used to explicitly include the specific files, regardless whether they have diffed or not.
+The `--include [-n]` parameter allows you to specify a file based on [micromatch glob matching](https://github.com/micromatch/micromatch) used to explicitly include the specific files, regardless whether they have diffed or not.
 Similar to the `--ignore` flag, this file defines a list of glob file matchers to indicate which `git` aware files should always be included in the `package.xml` package.
-Every matching the pattern from the include file specified in the `--include [-I]` will be included by SGD.
+Every matching the pattern from the include file specified in the `--include [-n]` will be included by SGD.

 As with `--ignore`, sometimes you may need to have two different include policies for generating the `package.xml` and `destructiveChanges.xml` files.
 This is where the `--include-destructive [-N]` option comes handy!